Numerics88/n88ParaViewPlugins/Build-Mac.md

 # Build instructions for macOS

-These build instructions are particular to ParaView version 5.13.0.
+These build instructions are particular to ParaView version 5.13.1.
 Checkout a different tag of the source code if you want to build for another version of ParaView.

-Before building the plugins, it is necessary to build ParaView, using the ParaView superbuild, in a way such that the plugins build against it will load in the binary distribution of ParaView.
+Before building the plugins, it is necessary to build ParaView, using the ParaView superbuild, in a way such that the plugins built against it will load in the binary distribution of ParaView.

 Check your mental health before you try and build these plugins...